[ yale students ]

 Students interested in Composition, Choral Conducting, and Orchestral Conducting will find classes in the Department of Music and in the School of Music offered each academic semester.

 Most students will receive instruction from graduate students enrolled in the School of Music, and some will study with members of the School of Music faculty.
+Besides the credit lesson scholarships, there is a limited scholarship fund for undergraduate students who demonstrate musical potential, have financial need, and are taking non-credit lessons.

 Students are enrolled in lessons in one of two ways: